jcaillon/valet/tests.d/1107-self-document/results.approved.md

 Special keys (CTRL+, ALT+, F1-F12, arrows, etc.) are intercepted using binding.

 You must call `interactive::rebindKeymap` and `interactive::sttyInit` before using this function.
-You must also redefine the function `interactiveOnKeyBindingPress` to react to a bound key press.
-See @interactive::testWaitForKeyPress for an implementation example.

 - $@: **read parameters** _as any_:
       additional parameters to pass to the read command